How To Prevent A Hoze Nozzle From Getting Stuck

 This will create a barrier between the metal parts, reducing the risk of sticking.

-Investing in a high-quality hose nozzle is essential if you want to prevent it from getting stuck in the longer term.
+Investing in a high-quality hose nozzle is essential to prevent it from getting stuck in the long term.

-Look for nozzles that are made from durable materials such as brass or stainless steel, as these are less likely to experience wear and tear.
+Look for nozzles made from durable materials such as brass or stainless steel, as these are less likely to experience wear and tear.

 Use Matching Metals